mjdanielson/University-of-Oregon/Labs/Mapbox-Quick-Start/Mapbox-Quick-Start-Guide.md

 Popups are usually used when you want to attach some information to a particular object on a map.
 In Mapbox, you can [add a popup](https://docs.mapbox.com/mapbox-gl-js/api/#popup) to your features with only a few lines of code!

-First, you will need to initialize your pop-up variable.
-Make sure this variable is above your marker variable:
+First, you will need to initialize a pop-up variable.
+In the JavaScript section of your code, make sure you declare this variable before you declase the marker variable, which will use it:

 ```
 var popup = new mapboxgl.Popup({ offset: 25 })